Sunnysahu/Sunnysahu/README.md

 ## 🚀 Projects & Goals

-- 🔨 Dockerizing .NET apps and deploying using Jenkins pipelines
+- 🔨 Dockerizing .NET Core apps and deploying using Jenkins pipelines
 - 🧪 Automating infrastructure setup with Ansible playbooks
 - 🧠 Exploring Python for scripting and automation
 - 🌍 Building fast, responsive frontends using React and Tailwind